NoMoreDg/Nlogin-Steam/README.md

 (Ignore the language if you are using English version, i was too lazy to do a change)

 # How to update?
-Simply drag and drop the new version, I will include in every version the support for old files or bonus scripts to convert/update to the new version
+No need.. since X2V6 the script has an autoupdater
+(if it doesnt work just remove the old file and place the new one inside the folder then open it and it should generate a new version.txt for StartNLogin.bat to use)

 # How to use/install addons?
 Simply drag and drop them inside the same file with the NLogin Script